OnayHQ/onay/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Onay is a security system that secures your token approvals by monitoring the contract security breaches and react by revoking the permissions for you.
+Onay is a security system that secures your token approvals by monitoring the contract security breaches and react by revoking the permissions for you if a smart contract exploit is detected.
+Without compromising any custody.

 Onay means "Approval" in Turkish and took inspiration from the streets of Instanbul.